 If you’re moving the seedlings outside, you should wait until the early summer to do so.
 At that point, plant them at the same depth in the ground as they were growing in the pots and make sure that the location receives the needed six to eight hours of direct sunlight.
 Calla lilies planted outdoors need around one to two inches of water a week.

-Calla lilies will thrive best when planted outdoors if you live in zones 8 through 10 (referring to the USDA plant hardiness zones).
-In these zones, the calla lily rhizomes (the underground stems) will be able to survive during the off-season and sprout again when it’s time; however, any zone colder than that should have calla lilies grown as annual flowers.
+Calla lilies will thrive best when planted outdoors if you live in zones 8 through 10.
+In these zones, the calla lily rhizomes (the underground stems) can survive during the off-season and sprout again when it’s time; however, any zone colder than this range should have calla lilies grown as annual flowers.
 If you aren’t interested in buying new ones each year, it is possible to overwinter your calla lilies and rhizomes so that you won’t have to start from scratch the following season.

-To overwinter your calla lilies, you’ll want to dig up the rhizomes after the growing season (but before the first frost of fall) and prune the leaves so that about an inch of the stem is left.
+To overwinter your calla lilies, you’ll want to dig up the rhizomes after the calla lily growing season (but before the first frost of fall) and prune the leaves so that about an inch of the stem is left.
 For the first three days, keep your rhizomes in a dry, warm spot in your home, then put some damp peat moss in a box with the rhizomes and store them for the rest of the winter.
-Calla lily rhizomes should be replanted four inches deep following the last frost of the spring.
+Calla lily rhizomes should be replanted 4 inches deep, following the last frost of the spring.

-With these tips, you should find yourself growing calla lilies from seeds in no time!
+Follow these tips and you should find yourself growing calla lilies from seeds in no time!
 Don’t worry if the first batch doesn’t work out.
 There is always a learning curve to growing plants from seeds, and there will always be seeds that aren’t viable.
-But with time and patience, you’ll have a new calla lily plant to show for all your hard work.
+But with time and patience, you’ll have a new calla lily plant to show for all of your hard work.

 - The dos and don’ts of caring for your bonsai tree

 - How to successfully grow a passion flower indoors

 - Here are the top oxygen-producing plants to bring into your home